Tensor networks and efficient descriptions of classical data: More Details on the k -Nearest Neighbor Estimator and Further Analysis

-We used the popular kNN estimator~\cite{Kraskov2004} throughout this paper to benchmark other estimators. kNN is expected to work best for small dimensional data.
-An important characteristic of this estimator is the overall scaling factor of its MI estimates, which depends on the number of input data points $n_{\rm data}$ and the parameter $k$ of nearest neighbors used in the density estimation step (see Sec.~\ref{sec:MI_est}).
-In Fig.~\ref{fig:kNN:test}, we show kNN-based MI estimates of the MNIST data set, without making the images translationally invariant.
-We empirically find that the scaling only depends on the ratio $k/n_{\rm data}$.
+Throughout this paper, we have utilized the well-known $k$-nearest neighbor (kNN) estimator~\cite{Kraskov2004Estimating} as a benchmark for other estimators.
+The kNN estimator is particularly effective for low-dimensional data.
+A key feature of this estimator is the additive constant in its mutual information (MI) estimates, dependent on the number of input data points, $n_\text{data}$, and the parameter $k$, representing the number of nearest neighbors used in the density estimation step (refer to Sec.~\ref{sec:MI_est} for more details).

+In Fig.~\ref{fig:kNN:test}, we present the MI estimates derived from the kNN method for the MNIST dataset without applying translational invariance to the images.
+Our empirical findings indicate that the scaling depends solely on the ratio $k/n_\text{data}$.
+Due to this dependency, we adjust the kNN results by a global additive constant when comparing with other methods unaffected by this issue.

-Fig.~\ref{fig:kNN:test} also clearly displays the effect of the blank areas towards the edges of MNIST images, as the MI decays towards the edges.
-Furthermore, the curves for the top:bottom partition do not feature the flat plateau observed in Fig.~\ref{fig:MI:images}~(a), characteristic of the area law behavior in translationally invariant MNIST images.
-This behavior is also due to the edges that suppress the MI values even in the vicinity of the center of the images.
+Figure~\ref{fig:kNN:test} also illustrates the impact of the blank areas located at the edges of MNIST images, as the MI diminishes towards these edges.
+Moreover, the curves for the top:bottom partition do not exhibit the flat plateau observed in Fig.~\ref{fig:MI:images}(a), indicative of area law behavior in translationally invariant MNIST images.
+This deviation arises from the edges suppressing MI values, even near the center of the images.